-Wall Street Breakfast: Mammoth Merger On Tap As S&P Global Nears $44B Deal For IHS Markit

 Listen on the go!
 A daily podcast of Wall Street Breakfast will be available by 8:00 a.m. on Seeking Alpha, iTunes, Stitcher and Spotify.

-Mammoth merger on tap as S&P Global nears $44B deal for IHS MarkitS&P Global (NYSE:SPGI) is in advanced talks to acquire IHS Markit (NYSE:INFO) for about $44B in a landmark deal that could be announced as soon as today, according to a WSJ report.
+Mammoth merger on tap as S&P Global nears $44B deal for IHS MarkitS&P Global (SPGI) is in advanced talks to acquire IHS Markit (INFO) for about $44B in a landmark deal that could be announced as soon as today, according to a WSJ report.
 Financial data has been a boom business over the past couple of decades, with S&P Global rising to an $82B market cap, and IHS Markit to $37B.
-S&P's acquisition of IHS Markit would be the largest of the year, topping Nvidia's (NASDAQ:NVDA) ~$40B purchase of Arm Holdings and the ~$40B deal between Nippon Telegraph & Telephone (OTCPK:NPPXF, OTCPK:NTTYY) and a subsidiary.
+S&P's acquisition of IHS Markit would be the largest of the year, topping Nvidia's (NVDA) ~$40B purchase of Arm Holdings and the ~$40B deal between Nippon Telegraph & Telephone (OTCPK:NPPXF, OTCPK:NTTYY) and a subsidiary.

 Shopify sets records for its Black Friday sales, topping $2.4 billion

 Shopify (NYSE:SHOP) announced Saturday that Black Friday sales were up 75% year-over-year, hitting $2.4 billion from its independent and direct-to-consumer brands.
 "In just a single day, merchants around the world produced more than 80% of the sales of the entire holiday shopping weekend last year,” said Shopify President Harley Finkelstein, who a few days earlier had also said the company was gearing up for a busy weekend as sales remained red hot.
 Shopify said the top categories included apparel and accessories, health and beauty, and home and garden.
-Stocks to watch - Central Garden and Pet (NASDAQ:CENT), Ulta Beauty (NASDAQ:ULTA), Lowe's (NYSE:LOW), Home Depot (NYSE:HD), and L Brands (NYSE:LB).
+Stocks to watch - Central Garden and Pet (CENT), Ulta Beauty (ULTA), Lowe's (LOW), Home Depot (HD), and L Brands (LB).

 Airbnb and DoorDash target higher-than-expected valuations ahead of IPOs